 Review hearings

 When we have everything we need, we’ll arrange for a hearing with a review officer.
-Review officers are experienced people who do not work for Inland Revenue except to make recommendations on child support reviews.
+Review officers are people experienced in law who do not work for Inland Revenue except to make recommendations on child support reviews.

 Hearings take up to 30 minutes and are: